Profirator/project-config/docs/master.md

 ### Onboarding users / new user creation

-Sign up at https://accounts.lubeck.apinf.cloud/ (you need to confirm email address)
+Sign up at https://accounts.lubeck.apinf.cloud/ (you need to confirm email address).
+Please note that there is a know issues on using dots "." in user names: https://github.com/Profirator/Profi-platform/issues/2

 Sign in at https://apis.lubeck.apinf.cloud/ using FIWARE login